 When you create a new HyperLab database, SQL database server will be its owner.
 However, sometimes HyperLab will not be aware of this new database without registering it.
-During registration, an entry is created in the file My Documents \ HyperLab \ HyperLab2009 \ RegisteredDatabases.xml, which will direct HyperLab to display the database in the Main Module's database browser tree, under HyperLab databases node.
+During registration, an entry is created in the file My Documents \ HyperLab \ HyperLab2014 \ RegisteredDatabases.xml, which will direct HyperLab to display the database in the Main Module's database browser tree, under HyperLab databases node.
 In order to register a newly created local database, follow the steps detailed below.

 Click on the HyperLab databases root node in the database browser tree of the Main Module, then click Register a local database task from the Tasks window.

-The local database wizard appears now.
+The local database registering wizard appears now.
 Enter a valid database user name and password, then click Next.

-currently registered, then click Next.
+• Select a local database that is not currently registered, then click Next.

-- on the local database server, you can specify a description for database.
+- If the selected database is accessible on the local database server, you can specify a description for the database.
 This description will be displayed in Main Module's database browser tree, under HyperLab databases node.
 Also some attributes of the local database server are displayed. - When you are ready, click Finish.